Plastics are an integral part of consumer products, everything from your smartphone and laptop to your car, contains some amount of plastic parts.

 As a hardware startup, your product too, most likely relies on plastic for the electronics enclosure.

 Injection molding is a commonly used process for manufacturing plastic parts, but the high upfront costs of the molds makes it viable only at high volumes.
+So if you are looking to develop only a few prototypes of your product injection molding is not the right way to go, instead, here are the types of companies that can help you build physical product prototypes.

 A startup developing a new product from scratch faces high uncertainty of whether their product will be successful in the market or not.
 Therefore, it is hard for them to invest several thousand dollars for injection molding of an unproven product idea.